WNortier/learning-java/oca-chapter-1.md

 ### 3 Abstract classes

 **An abstract class can never be instantiated.
 Its sole purpose is to be extended (subclassed).**  Note however that you can compile and execute an abstract class even if you don't make an instance of it.
+A class can never be marked as both abstract and final - they have nearly opposite meanings.
+An abstract class must be subclassed, whereas a final class must not be subclassed.
+If you see this combination of *abstract* and *final* modifiers used for a class or method declaration, the code will not compile.

 Why make a class if you can't make objects out of it?
 Well the class might be too abstract.
 Take a car for example, we don't just want a generic car... we want a BMW or a Sabaru.